-Contact Author Start Your Own SelectedWorks Notify Me of New Work Available at: http://works.bepress.com/tian\xiao\he/1 The Sheffer Group and the Riordan Group Tian-Xiao He, Leetsch C. Hsu, and Peter J.-S. Shiue $3\dagger$ Department of Mathematics and Computer Science Illinois Wesleyan University Bloomington, IL 61702-2900, USA Department of Mathematics, Dalian University of Technology Dalian 116024, P. R. China Department of Mathematical Sciences, University of Nevada, Las Vegas Las Vegas, NV 89154-4020, USA March 24, 2007 Abstract We define the Sheffer group of all Sheffer-type polynomials and prove the isomorphism between the Sheffer group and the Riordan group.
+www.elsevier.com/locate/dam The Sheffer group and the Riordan group Tian-Xiao Hea,1, Leetsch C. Hsub, Peter J.-S. Shiuec,2 a Department of Mathematics and Computer Science, Illinois Wesleyan University, Bloomington, IL 61702 2900, USA b Department of Mathematics, Dalian University of Technology, Dalian 116024, PR China c Department of Mathematical Sciences, University of Nevada, Las Vegas, NV 89154 4020, USA Received 16 April 2006; received in revised form 24 March 2007; accepted 12 April 2007 Available online 18 April 2007 Abstract We define the Sheffer group of all Sheffer-type polynomials and prove the isomorphism between the Sheffer group and the Riordan group.
 An equivalence of the Riordan array pair and generalized Stirling number pair is also presented.
-Finally, we discuss a higher dimensional extension of Riordan array pairs.
-AMS Subject Classification: 05A15, 11B73, 11B83, 13F25, 41A58 Key Words and Phrases: formal power series, Sheffer group, Sheffer-type polynomials, Sheffer-type differential operators, generalized weighted Stirling numbers, Riodan array, Riordan group. \The research of this author was partially supported by Artistic and Scholarly Development (ASD) Grant and sabbatical leave of the IWU.
-The author would also like to thank the Institute of Mathematics, Academia Sinica, Taiwan.
-The main idea of the paper was generated while preparing for a colloquium talk at the Institute in July 2005 and the initial draft was written during the subsequent stay as a visiting scholar. $^{\dagger}$ This author would like to thank UNLV for a sabbatical leave during which the research in this paper was carried out.
-1 Introduction Riordan array is a special type of infinite lower-triangular matrix and the set of all Riordan matrices forms a group called the Riordan group, which was first defined in 1991 by Shapiro, Getu, Woan, and Woodson [21].
-Some of main results on the Riordan group and its applications to the combinatorial sums and identities can be found in [16], [22]-[23], and [26].
-In particular, in the work by Sprugnoli (cf. [24] and [25]).
+Finally, we discuss a higher dimensional extension of Riordan array pairs. © 2007 Elsevier B.V.
+All rights reserved.

+MSC: 05A15; 11B73; 11B83; 13F25; 41A58 Keywords: Formal power series; Sheffer group; Sheffer-type polynomials; Sheffer-type differential operators; Generalized weighted Stirling numbers; Riodan array; Riordan group 1.
+Introduction Riordan array is a special type of infinite lower-triangular matrix and the set of all Riordan matrices forms a group called the Riordan group, which was first defined in 1991 by Shapiro et al. [23].
+Some of main results on the Riordan group and its applications to the combinatorial sums and identities can be found in [15,22,23,26].
+In particular, in the work by Sprugnoli (cf. [24,25]).
 In this paper, we will define an operation on the set of all Sheffer polynomial sequences so it forms a group called as the Sheffer group, which gives a general pattern consisting of various special Sheffer-type polynomial sequences as elements.
-We will show that every element of the group and its inverse are the potential polynomials of a pair of generalized Stirling numbers (GSN's) (see 3.7), and the isomorphism between the Sheffer group and the Riordan group (see 2.2).
+We will show that every element of the group and its inverse are the potential polynomials of a pair of generalized Stirling numbers (GSNs) (see 3.7), and the isomorphism between the Sheffer group and the Riordan group (see 2.2).
 Hence, the established results on the Sheffer group connect the Riordan group, GSN pairs, and Riordan arrays, which can lead a comprehensive study on all of the topics.
 For instance, the Sheffer group and the related GSN-pairs and their inverse relations can be used to derive combinatorial identities as well as algebraic identities containing the Sheffer-type polynomials.
-As what mentioned in [16] (see also in [1]), "The concept of representing columns of infinite matrices by formal power series is not new and goes back to Schur's paper on Faber polynomials in 1945 (cf. [21])."
-A formal power series in auxiliary variable t of the form $$b(t) = b_0 + b_1 t + b_2 t^2 + \dots = \sum{n \ge 0} b_n t^n$$ is called an ordinary generating function of the sequence $\{b_n\}$ .
+As what mentioned in [15] (see also in [1]), "The concept of representing columns of infinite matrices by formal power series is not new and goes back to Schur's paper on Faber polynomials in 1945 (cf. [21])".
+A formal power series &lt;sup>1 The research of this author was partially supported by Artistic and Scholarly Development (ASD) Grant and sabbatical leave of the IWU. &lt;sup>2 This author would like to thank UNLV for a sabbatical leave during which the research in this paper was carried out.
+E-mail address: the@iwu.edu (T.-X. He). in auxiliary variable t of the form $$b(t) = b_0 + b_1 t + b_2 t^2 + \dots = \sum{n \ge 0} b_n t^n$$ is called an ordinary generating function of the sequence $\{b_n\}$ .